fauxtix/DaisyPets/README.md

 It provides mostly CRUD (Create, Read, Update, Delete) operations for Pets and other entities related to them.

+For the Blazor project, the syncfusion packages (community edition) were chosen.

 # Key Features

 - Easy to use